 Three separate terms of one type or any combination of the following activities: credit or non-credit internship; department-approved independent study or project; or credit or non-credit SPC 113, SPC 117, or SPC 119.
 NOTE: The performance practice courses (SPC 113, SPC 117, or SPC 119) do not count toward the major, minor, or departmental limit of 51 credit hours.
 However, these credits do count toward graduation (six credit hour limit) and the courses are graded, whether taken for credit or non-credit.
 NOTE: Students who are interested in pursuing graduate work in a particular communication sub-discipline should select among the non-core options accordingly.
 For example, students interested in seeking an advanced degree in media may consider SPC 185, SPC 260, SPC 389, SPC 391/491, SPC 412, an internship in media and an independent study in the area of media theory.

-Nine core courses: SPC 100
+Nine core courses:

+Mille Core Courses.

+SPC 100 Speech Communication

 SPC 200 Interpersonal Communication

 SPC 214 Group Process

 SPC 223 Oral Interpretation

 SPC 285 Argumentation and Debate

 SPC 287 Advanced Public Speaking

 SPC 300 Communication Theory

 SPC 367 Persuasions Theories

 SPC 410 Rhetorical Criticism

 One from:

 SPC 185 Mass Media and Society

-SPC 230 Rusiness and Professional Con

-Business and Professional Communication SPC 230
+SPC 230 Business and Professional Communication

-Speech Communication

-Introduction to New Media
+SPC 260 Introduction to New Media

-Writing, Rhetoric and Culture
+ENG 270 Writing, Rhetoric and Culture

+Three from:

-Intercultural Communication
+SPC 317 Intercultural Communication

-Organizational Communication
+SPC 330 Organizational Communication

-Gender and Mass Media
+SPC 389 Gender and Mass Media

-Seminar in Broadcast Media
+SPC 391/491 Seminar in Broadcast Media

-Seminar in Speech Communication
+SPC 392/492 Seminar in Speech Communication

-Internship
+SPC 397/497 Internship

-Independent Study
+SPC 399/499 Independent Study

 Media Criticism

-Seminar in Organizational Communication
+SPC 493 Seminar in Organizational Communication

 Speech Communication Minor

 18 credit hours from the Speech Communication track, including at least three courses above the 100-level and at least one at the 300- or 400-level.

 Organizational Communication Major

 This interdisciplinary program focuses on communication in professional settings, emphasizing historical and contemporary perspectives on the multitude of communicative practices that constitute organizational life.
 Students learn to think critically about communication in organizations, as well as develop specific skills for the presentation and analysis of organizational messages.
 Selected courses from other fields complement a core set of courses.
-Depending on the courses selected as well as coursework in a minor, students are prepared for positions in business, industry, non-profit, community, and governmental organizations, and may take career paths in internal corporate communication, human resources, training and development, media and community relations, public relations, sales and marketing, customer service, community advocacy, technical communication, and management.
+Depending on the courses selected as well as coursework in a minor, students are prepared for positions in business, industry, non-profit, community, and governmental organizations, and may take career paths in internal corporate communication, human resources, training and development, media and community relations, public relations,

+marketing, customer service, community advocacy, technical communication, and management.

 Major Requirements: